umeramalek/readme-generator/output/readme.md

 - [Questions](#questions)

 ## Description
-Created a read me generator
+This is a readme generator using npm

 ## Installation
-node install inquirer
+npm i inquirer

 ## Usage
-node index js
+use command node index.js to run

 ## License
-This application is covered under ODbl license.
+This application is covered under ISC license.

 ## Contributing